tjluoma/preacherstrust/PreachersTrust.md

 Carefully review this Trust every September 20th, on the anniversary of my ordination.

-I will share it with my spiritual directory and Backstory preaching colleagues, as well as tracking it in my journal.
+I will share it with my spiritual director, my Backstory preaching colleagues, and track it in my journal.

+(Also, I plan to find a spiritual director before September 20th, 2021.)